paclic2023/paclic2023.github.io/_pages/registration.md

 ## Registration Details

 * The registration fee includes 3-day conference, lunches, coffee-breaks and a dinner banquet.
-* The dinner banquet is NOT included.
-To enjoy student rates, you are required to upload a scan of the student ID card during online registration, or show the student ID during onsite registration.
+* To enjoy student rates, you are required to upload a scan of the student ID card during online registration, or show the student ID during onsite registration.
 * For online payment, an official receipt will be addressed to you by email.
 The organizer will not issue the hard copy receipt again in any other format.
-* To enjoy early bird rates, both online registration and online payment must be completed on or before Sep 30 (Hong Kong time).
+* To enjoy early bird rates, both online registration and online payment must be completed on or before Oct 10 (Hong Kong time).
 * To enjoy pre-registration rates, both online registration and online payment must be completed on or before Nov 15 (Hong Kong time).
 * Access to all recorded sessions on demand for at least one month following the Meeting